mtan93/googledrivefilestream-bigsur/README.md

 Finally the mount should pop up on the desktop!<br>

+### Please Note: this is not compatible with Drive File Stream Version: 41.0.2.0+

 <br><br>
 Credits: <a href="https://github.com/slw07g/googledrive-patch" target="_blank">slw07g</a> - the initial work-around which needed Google Drive File Stream to be killed before the commands executed.